IndomieGorengSatu/Mie/README.md

-## Why do crabs never give to charity?
-Because they’re shellfish.
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.